A few years ago, Eat This, Not That! was published to provide advice on how to replace unhealthy food choices with better alternatives.

 2. Digital Marketing for Senior Living: Not All Leads Are Created Equal

 Asking how many leads are generated is the wrong question.
 A better question to ask is this: How many leads are Marketing Qualified Leads (MQLs) vs. Sales Qualified Leads (SQLs)?
 You should have a way of measuring both.

-MQLs are early stage leads in research mode.
+- MQLs are early stage leads in research mode.
 They engage by reading blogs, downloading guides and brochures, and checking out pricing.
-They are trying to self-qualify; they’re notready for a sales pitch – they want to be left alone until they are ready!
+Or maybe they are trying to self-qualify, but they’re not ready for a sales pitch.
+They want to be left alone until they are ready!

 Having technology that can apply lead scoring to quickly sort leads into MQLs and SQLs is critical in today’s competitive “speed to the lead” environment.
 And your marketing team should be able to provide the number of MQLs and SQLs in the pipeline.

 Question to bring up during your next meeting with marketing and sales: “How do we identify MQLs vs SQLs so the sales team is working with the prospects most likely to convert?”